 Imperial County continues to report the highest rates of tuberculosis in California.
-Imperial County's tuberculosis incidence rate - 16.7 cases per 100,000 population - continues to be the highest in California and is more than double the statewide TB incidence rate of 6.4 cases per 100,000 population.
-The TB case rate among U.S.-born residents is higher in Imperial County (6.7 cases per 100,000 population born in the U.S.) than in California overall (1.9).
+Imperial County's tuberculosis incidence rate - 16.7 cases per 100,000 population - is more than double the statewide TB incidence rate of 6.4 cases per 100,000 population.
 The Imperial County Public Health Department's Tuberculosis Control Program follows up on reported cases of active TB disease and their contacts and conducts Directly Observed Therapy (DOT) to ensure compliance and completion of treatment.

-Teenage pregnancy and subsequent pregnancy has been identified as a priority issue in Imperial County's Maternal Child and Adolescent Health Five-Year (2010-2014) Needs Assessment.
+Teenage pregnancy and subsequent pregnancy has been identified as a priority issue in Imperial County's Maternal Child and Adolescent Health Five-Year Needs Assessment.
 Over the past decade, Imperial County has seen a statistically significant trend in the increasing percentage of births to girls and young women between the ages of 12 and 19 years who were already mothers, according to data provided by the Family Health Outcomes Project.
 Teenage mothers have a higher incidence of premature births and low birth weight babies than mothers aged 20 to 35.
 Teen mothers are less likely to complete high school, more likely to remain on state assistance, and their families are more likely to remain in poverty.

 Chronic diseases-such as heart disease, stroke, cancer, and diabetes-are the leading causes of death and disability in the United States.
 A significant proportion of Imperial County's population suffers from one or more chronic diseases.
-In 2011-2012,

-5.8 percent of adults reported being diagnosed with diabetes (not related to pregnancy), according to the findings of the California Health Interview Survey (CHIS).
+In 2011-2012, 5.8 percent of adults reported being diagnosed with diabetes (not related to pregnancy), according to the findings of the California Health Interview Survey (CHIS).
 Diabetes is the fourth leading cause of death in Imperial County and diabetes death rates are higher than the statewide or national rates.
 Nearly 7 percent of County residents reported being diagnosed with heart disease in 2011-2012, compared to 6.3 percent statewide, according to CHIS findings.
 Several projects have been initiated in Imperial County to target key risk factors for chronic diseases, including reducing tobacco use, improving nutrition, and increasing physical activity to help reduce the high rates of overweight and obesity among children and adults.
 Obesity is a growing problem that has proven especially difficult to contain.
 Nearly 71 percent of Imperial County adults reported being overweight or obese, compared to 55.4 percent statewide, according to the findings of the 2011-2012 CHIS.
 Forty-two percent of Imperial County adults were obese (BMI >30), a significantly higher percentage than for California overall (24.8 percent), according to CHIS.
 Scientific surveys recently conducted throughout California to assess product marketing and the availability of healthy and unhealthy options offered in stores revealed that Imperial County has the highest number of stores that have unhealthy exterior advertising than any other area in the state.